rust-lang/rfcs/text/3537-msrv-resolver.md

 - The Rust project only supports the latest version (e.g bug and security fixes) and the burden for support for older versions is on the vendor providing the older Rust toolchain.
+- Even keeping upgrade costs low, there is still a re-validation cost that mission critical applications must pay
 - A `Cargo.lock` is expected to not change from contributors using different versions of the Rust toolchain without an explicit action like changing `Cargo.toml` or running `cargo update`
   - e.g. If the maintainer does `cargo add foo && git commit && git push`, then a contributor doing `git pull && cargo check` should have an unchanged `Cargo.lock`